privacy-scaling-explorations/core-program/2024/MODULE_0.md

 1. Which example did you find most enlightening, and why?
 2. How do these examples demonstrate the principles of zero-knowledge proofs?
 3. Can you think of any potential applications of these concepts in everyday life?
+4. Can you explain these thought experiments to someone non-technical?
+Try it with a friend or family member!
 :::

 ### Use-Cases and Applications